HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 **Incorrect release name used**

-Confirm your release name matches the one used in the `MCP_SERVER_LIST` value (for example, if installed with `helm install dx-iq`, use `http://dx-iq-mcp-server:3000`).
+Confirm your release name matches the value used in the `MCP_SERVER_LIST` property.
+For example, if you installed the chart using `helm install dx-iq`, use `http://dx-iq-mcp-server:3000`.

 **LiteLLM connectivity**

-Check that the Integrator can reach the LiteLLM proxy with the correct API key set in `LITELLM_API_KEY`.
+Verify that the Integrator can reach the LiteLLM proxy using the API key specified in the `LITELLM_API_KEY` variable.

 ### Connection failures